An amateur astronomer has discovered a possible new impact flash in Jupiter’s equatorial region.

 Despite poor conditions Pereira suspected something on his first video and ran DeTeCt to check it out.
 The program alerted him that there was a high probability that what he saw was indeed a collision.
 He immediately sent a message to Delcroix for confirmation.

-If confirmed, it would be the ninth recorded impact at Jupiter since the first in July 1994, when fragments of sundered Comet Shoemaker-Levy 9 slammed into the planet and left a trail of prominent dark scars.
+If confirmed, it would be the tenth recorded impact at Jupiter since the first in July 1994, when fragments of sundered Comet Shoemaker-Levy 9 slammed into the planet and left a trail of prominent dark scars.
 That number includes a minor strike spotted by NASA's Juno probe on April 10, 2020.

 Jupiter rotates rapidly, coming round in just under 10 hours.
 To find a potential dark spot in the impact's wake, you'll need to know its latitude and longitude.
 But because the planet isn’t a rigid body, its rotation rate varies some by latitude.
 Equatorial regions spin fastest and polar regions slower.
 That’s why three systems are used to determine a feature's longitude: System I for locations within 10° of the equator (for the current flash), System II for all higher latitudes, and System III to match the rotation of the planet’s magnetosphere and Jupiter’s official rotation rate.
 Often, all three longitudes will be given for completeness.

 Pereira captured the flash at latitude –5.5° and longitude 105.7° (System I / L1), 83.3° (System II / L2), and 273.4° (System III / L3).
 To determine the current or a future Jovian longitude in either system, use the Arkansas Sky Observatory’s Jupiter Central Meridian site and input the desired UT time.
 Click here to convert your local time to UT.